Artananda/StepOut/parts/options.md

 A friend told me about a squat in Lisbon, but he told me to avoid it, because it's really dirty there.
 As I said, it depends on the people living there.

 ### Grow your own food
-One possibility to step out completly is do buy land, build a shelter and grow food like permaculture.
+One possibility to step out completely is do buy land, build a shelter and grow food like permaculture.
 About this topic I wrote an own book called "Camp Eden, how we re-created our paradise"

 ## Making money